 Constant changes in procurement these days in any industry requires a high degree of agility if an organization wants to stay competitive.
 In hospitality and hotel management, guest preferences force hotel procurement departments to stay abreast of multiple trends at once.
 Not keeping pace can only spell bad news for your hotel(s) and impact them in a variety of ways, namely revenue.
 Here are three challenges hotels are up against and how procurement teams can help.

 The process of procuring goods and services for multifamily housing doesn't end once contracts are signed and the on-boarding process is complete.
 In fact, there is no end: as any procurement professional regardless of industry will attest to, ongoing communication with suppliers is essential to maximizing efficiency, reducing risks, and developing strong partnerships.

 When it comes to the skills needed in the workplace, there's typically a strong emphasis on technical abilities, often referred to as hard skills.
 But soft skills are equally important, and in procurement they can really impact your level of success.
 The important soft skills needed for procurement professionals to be successful include:

 The role of procurement has evolved into a strategic department that can help increase revenue.
 No longer is the sourcing of goods and services done out of some dark and distant office with the sole purpose of finding the best suppliers for the best cost.
 Procurement is often front-and-center in the overall business strategy in many companies, as its value lends itself to these three core pillars for success: increasing revenue, operational efficiency, and retaining talent.
 In regards to increasing revenue, here are three ways your procurement team can positively influence your bottom line.

-Like every industry, there's always something changing in vending.
+As with every industry, there's always something changing in vending or news stories worth sharing.
 New products, technology, and strategies are always being tried and tested.
 Here are five noteworthy stories from the vending industry.